 The evil Red Dragon, unleashed unintentionally by humans has put the otherwise peaceful kingdom into fear of evil and death.
 While many have tried none have succeded, now it’s you and your party’s turn to descend into the dungeons of the Red Dragon’s castle, defended by its dark forces, find the eight fragments of the ancient golden scepter and slay evil itself.

 The dungeons (mazes) were randomly generated and explored from an overhead view.
 An asterisk represented the party’s leader which was moved around with the arrow keys, the rest of the party followed suit at a discrete distance.
 The players would shift turns as leader of the party as they traveled along dark hallways, encountering and entering chambers to discover treasures (gold, healing potions, weapons…) and vicious monsters, all while slowly descending to the lower level.
 Only the party leader would be able to enter chambers, the rest of the party would wait outside for the outcome.
 When in combat the party leader had a multitude of commands available, like shoot arrow, stab with sword, etc… The combat was real-time and you had to quickly choose your actions or otherwise sustain injuries.
-The game would end if all members of the party had died.
+The game would end if all members of the party were killed.

 Different commands were available for the party leader when traveling the dungeons, like Drink Elixer, Give Supplies to another member of the party, Change Leader, Save Game, Inventory, and Attributes.